keydap/sparrow/README.md

 Not yet.
 We are aiming to make it production ready by Q4 2017.

 ## What is Happening Right Now?
-1. Improving OpenIDConnect handler
+1. Preparing for OpenIDConnect Certification
-2. Adding audit logs

 ## Building and Running
 1. git checkout https://github.com/keydap/sparrow.git